department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/post-9-11.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

+**What is Section 107 (Location-Based Housing Allowance)?**\
-Previously, GI Bill beneficiaries were paid a monthly housing allowance (MHA) based on the main or branch campus of the school they were enrolled.
+Previously, GI Bill beneficiaries were paid Monthly Housing Allowance (MHA) based on the main or branch campus of the school they were enrolled.
 If a student attended classes at more than one location, they were paid the rate that was most advantageous.<br>

-Now, the MHA is based on the campus location where the student physically attends the majority of his or her classes.
+Now, MHA is based on the campus location **where the student physically attends the majority of his or her classes.**

-The VA defines a campus as one of the following:
+VA’s campus definitions:

-- Main campus: A location where the primary teaching facilities of an educational institution are located
+- **Main campus:** A location where the _primary teaching facilities_ of an educational institution are located.
-- Branch campus: A location of an educational institution that is geographically apart from and operationally independent of the main campus of the educational institution
+- **Branch campus:** A location of an educational institution that is _geographically apart_ from and _operationally independent_ of the main campus of the educational institution.
-- Extension campus: A location that is geographically apart from the main or branch campus but is operationally dependent on that campus for the performance of administrative tasks <br>
+- **Extension campus:** A location that is _geographically apart_ from the main or branch campus but is _operationally dependent_ on that campus for the performance of administrative tasks. <br>

 <h2 itemprop="name">Get more information</h2>
 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">